Recipe Overview

-Ever wondered how to roast poblano peppers?
-Keep reading for 4 easy methods of roasting all varieties of peppers: oven, broiler, grill, and stovetop.
+Why you’ll love it: Ever wondered how to roast poblano peppers?
+Keep reading for 4 easy methods: oven, broiler, grill, and stovetop.
+You can use these methods for any type of pepper.

+Lots of ways to use them!
 Perfect for salads, soups, stuffed (think chile relleno), or to eat unadorned, roasted poblano peppers are just plain delicious.
-Sweet, smoky, with gentle lingering heat, tender roasted peppers are a must have in any kitchen.
+Sweet, smoky, with gentle lingering heat, tender roasted peppers are a must-have in any kitchen.
 They add tons of flavor and goodness to many recipes.
-Poblanos with cheese is a match made in heaven!
+(Be sure to try my blistered shoshito peppers, too!)

+Roasting enhances their goodness.
 You all know how much I like roasted vegetables.
-Roasting vegetables brings out so much sweet flavor because the high heat caramelizes the natural sugar in vegetables.
-The flavor is enhanced by the browning/charring/ smoky flavor of the the heat source.
+Roasting peppers brings out so much sweet flavor because the high heat caramelizes the natural sugar.
+The flavor is enhanced by the browning/charring/ smoky flavor of the heat source.

+Easy to peel!
 Roasting peppers has an additional benefit: once roasted and steamed, the tough outer skins easily peel off.
-Piece of cake!

-Note: If you want to shorten the roasting time, cut the peppers in half, lengthwise, and lay them cut side down on the baking pan.
+Wash the peppers thoroughly.
+For all four methods, wash peppers thoroughly and dry them.
+They can be left whole (with the stems intact) or halved, if you want to shorten the roasting time.
+Cut the peppers in half lengthwise, and lay them cut side down on the baking pan.
 You won’t have to flip them halfway through the cooking time.

 Method 1: Roasting poblano peppers in the oven

-- When the peppers are ready, you should be able to gently pull the stem and seeds right out.
-Or carefully cut the pepper in half and remove just the seeds.
+Peel.
+When the peppers are ready, you should be able to gently pull the stem and seeds right out.
+If they don’t come out with a gentle tug, carefully cut the pepper in half and remove just the seeds.
 Use your fingers or a paper towel to rub off the tough outer skin.
-That’s it!

 Method 2: Roasting poblano peppers using the broiler

-- When the peppers are ready, you should be able to gently pull the stem and seeds right out.
-Or carefully cut the pepper in half and remove just the seeds.
+Peel.
+When the peppers are ready, you should be able to gently pull the stem and seeds right out.
+If they don’t come out with a gentle tug, carefully cut the pepper in half and remove just the seeds.
 Use your fingers or a paper towel to rub off the tough outer skin.

 Method 3: Roasting poblano peppers on the grill

-- When the peppers are ready, you should be able to gently pull the stem and seeds right out.
-Or carefully cut the pepper in half and remove just the seeds.
+Peel.
+When the peppers are ready, you should be able to gently pull the stem and seeds right out.
+If they don’t come out with a gentle tug, carefully cut the pepper in half and remove just the seeds.
 Use your fingers or a paper towel to rub off the tough outer skin.

 Method 4: Roasting poblano peppers on a gas stove

-- Only have one or two peppers to roast?
-You may want to use your gas stove burner instead of turning on the oven or broiler.
+Prep.
 Protect your stove top from drips with foil around the burner.
 Be super careful with the open flame!
-Sorry, this method won’t work with an electric stove.

 Ingredients